 3 days before the Americans, the French already held their victory parade when the Free French 2nd Armored Division marched down the Champs-Élysées on 26 August 1944 to celebrate the Liberation of Paris.

 6. Yearly military parade

-The French national day, also referred to as “Bastille Day” or “le 14 Juillet” is the day that France remembers the “Storming of the Bastille,” one of the major turning points in the french revolution.
+The French national day, also referred to as “Bastille Day” or “le 14 Juillet” is the day that France remembers the “Storming of the Bastille,” one of the major turning points in the French Revolution.

-In order to commemorate this moment, a big military parade is held on the Champs-Élysées which is considered to be the largest military parade in Europe.
+To commemorate this moment, a big military parade is held on the Champs-Élysées which is considered to be the largest military parade in Europe.

 The parade includes all the highest-ranking military people of France, as well as the president of the republic himself.